-To summarise, an ensemble of ocean reanalyses appears to be a useful tool to understand changes in the South Atlantic MOC and MHT, and to identify differences between observational estimates.
-Reanalyses also enable examination of variations prior to the SAMBA array record.
-Comparisons of reanalyses and observational estimates can be used together to refine methodologies and sampling approaches, and ultimately improve our understanding and estimations of ocean transports in the South Atlantic.
+To summarise, an ensemble of ocean reanalyses appears to be a useful tool to understand changes in the South Atlantic overturning and heat transport, and differences between estimates.
+They also enable variations prior to SAMBA to be estimated.
+Reanalyses and observations can be used together to improve our understanding of the overturning circulation and heat transport in the South Atlantic.